 - Withdrawal management services are urgent and provided on a shortterm basis.
-Withdrawal Management services can be provided before a full assessment has been completed and may be provided in an outpatient, residential, or inpatient setting. - Each beneficiary shall reside at the facility if receiving a residential service and will be monitored during the detoxification process.
-Medically necessary habilitative and rehabilitative services are prescribed by a licensed physician or licensed prescriber. - Withdrawal Management Services include assessment, care coordination, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for alcohol use disorder and other non-opioid substance use disorders, observation, and recovery services.

-Alameda County offers easy access to residential Withdrawal • Management Services.
+Withdrawal Management services can be provided before a full assessment has been completed and may be provided in an outpatient, residential, or inpatient setting. - Regardless in which type of setting, the beneficiary shall be monitored during the withdrawal management process.
+Beneficiaries receiving withdrawal management in a residential or inpatient setting shall reside at the facility.
+Medically necessary habilitative and rehabilitative services are prescribed by a licensed physician or licensed prescriber. - Withdrawal Management Services include assessment, care coordination, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for alcohol use disorder and other non-opioid substance use disorders, observation, and recovery services. - Alameda County offers easy access to residential Withdrawal Management Services.
 Interested beneficiaries may self-refer or may contact the Alameda County 24-Hour Toll-free Helpline at 844-682-7215 for specific referral and contact information.
 There is no timelimit and this service is available to all eligible Alameda County beneficiaries.